 Your blog post or web page includes the information about the plants, as well as how to start growing them inside but you have no photos of actual herbs or plants once they grow because it is still too early.
 Or you have one or two photos of the process but no finished photos to showcase your grown herbs or spices.

 Enter in stock photos.
 Some people only think of desk spaces or Ipads when they think of stock images.
 Not mine.
-I offer a huge variety of items including herbs.
-Yep, that's right my example comes back full circle!
+I offer a huge variety of items including herbs and baking items.